Bartapapa/legend/docs/pages/base-rules.md

 Roll 1d6 for your <b>Hit Protection</b>.
 This is the amount of damage you can take before getting seriously hurt.
 Roll 1d6 for your <b>Coin</b>.

 Choose a <b>[Faction](https://bartapapa.github.io/legend/factions)</b>.
 Get your Core ability and one Gift according to your Hit Protection, and determine your Background according to your Coin.
-You get the bonus skill of your Background.
+You get the skill of your Background.

-Choose or roll your <b>Drive</b>.
+Choose or roll your <b>[Faction](https://bartapapa.github.io/legend/drives)</b>.
 This is one of the ways for you to get stronger.
 It can change, if you wish.

 You're done!
 </details>